Coming this fall look for new sessions led by Peter Richardson, Phil Hall, JM Francheteau, Marilyn Irwin and more next

-Since 2009, Tree has been offering a series of one-hour poetry workshops that are free to anyone who wishes to attend.
-They are held in the usual Tree venue between 6:45 and 7:45 on regular Tree evenings with doors opening at 6:30.
+Since 2009, Tree has been offering a series of one-hour poetry workshops to take a closer look into poetry, techniques, forms and close reads of particular poems.
+They are free to anyone who wishes to attend.
+They are held in the usual Tree venue between 6:45 and 7:45 on regular Tree evenings, with doors opening at 6:30.
 Bring a pen and paper.